tsdaemon/tsdaemon.github.io/_posts/2018-07-08-nmt-with-pytorch-encoder-decoder.md

             vocab.index_words(words)
 ```

-Define tokenizer functions for you languages to split sentences on words.
+Define **tokenizer functions** for you languages to split sentences into words.
-In this examples I'm using standard [`nltk.tokenize.WordPunctTokenizer`](https://kite.com/python/docs/nltk.tokenize.WordPunctTokenizer) for German and
+In this examples I used a standard [`nltk.tokenize.WordPunctTokenizer`](https://kite.com/python/docs/nltk.tokenize.WordPunctTokenizer) for German and
 a function `tokenize_words` from package [`tokenize_uk`](https://github.com/lang-uk/tokenize-uk) for Ukrainian.
-Also, replace input file with your
+Also, replace the input file with yours.

-Since there are a lot of example sentences and we want to train something quickly, we'll trim the data set to only relatively short and simple sentences.
-Here the maximum length is 8 words (that includes punctuation) and we're filtering to sentences that translate to the form "I am" or "He is" etc.
+Since there are a lot of example sentences and I want to train something quickly, I **trimmed** the data set to only relatively short and simple sentences.
+Here the maximum length is 10 words (that includes punctuation)

-Additionally, you might want to filter out rare words which occur only few times in corpus.
+Additionally, you might want to filter out **rare words** which occur only a few times in corpus.
 This words could not be learned efficiently since there are not enough training examples for them.
 This will reduce vocabulary size and decrease training time.

 ```python